jkeohan/react-bonus-labs-adv/README.md

 ## Bonus 2 - Traffic Light

 Convert the following [CodePen](https://codepen.io/jkeohan/pen/MWYEyMV?editors=1010) into a React app.
-Create the following Components and follow the below hierarchy:
+Create the following Components and and organize based on the below hierarchy:

 - App
   - Bulbs